acumos/ci-management/README.md

 ### Deploy the templates to the Jenkins sandbox

-Login (after requesting permission) at the Jenkins sandbox:
+Login (after requesting membership in group acumos-jenkins-sandbox-access) at the Jenkins sandbox:

     https://jenkins.acumos.org/sandbox